 The ground-floor Taproom is a traditional Irish pub where you can order a perfect pint of Guinness, Irish whiskey, or an old-fashioned punch.
 Sundays feature prime rib and live trad music.

-The second-floor Parlor has ranked among the world's best bars in years past.
+The second-floor Parlor has previously ranked among the world's best bars.

-The Parlor is open Friday and Saturday evenings, though eventually, they intend to get back to pre-pandemic availability.
+The Parlor is open Friday and Saturday evenings, though they eventually intend to return to pre-pandemic availability.

 The specialty cocktails I tried in 2018 have all moved off the menu; however, the options replacing them look just as appealing.